xuesoso/bag_of_stars/README.md

 ![Logo](logo.png)
 # Bag of STARs
 STAR mapping on slurm clusters in bags.
+This fork enables modularization of configuration for execution parameters.

 ## Requirements
 - `python3.4+`